Swedish soldiers in the Congo Free State: Operations in the Congo

-Oppression of the Congolese natives
+Oppression of the Congolese locals

-The European mercenaries serving in the Congo had a very degrading view of the black natives, and the Swedes were no different than their colleagues, not being shy about participating in atrocities.
+The European mercenaries serving in the Congo had a very degrading view of the black locals, and the Swedes were no different than their colleagues, not being shy about participating in atrocities.
 In one instance, the Swede Knut Jacob Theodor Svensson under the pretext of signing a treaty or recruiting carriers had gathered the inhabitants of a village and then opened fire.
 When the opinions of Europe and Sweden started to shift against Leopold II and his regime, many Swedes would defend their actions as seen in their diaries.
 In one diary the author would even go so far as to defend the actions of the deny the factuality of the rumors which had spread to Europe by missionaries and natives.

 Curiously, this racism and prejudice were not as prevalent when dealing with the people of Zanzibar as they would be seen as civilized enough to die fighting under and with the Swedes.